Camp Nou, which is also known as the Barcelona Stadium, is a must visit attraction in the city.

 – The Messi Zone

-These tickets are timed – while booking you must choose one of the many half-hour time slots available between 9.30 am and 6 pm.
+These tickets are timed – while booking you must choose one of the many half-hour time slots available.

-These are smartphone tickets, which means you don’t need to take print outs.
+These Camp Nou Experience tickets are smartphone tickets, which means they get delivered to your email and you don’t need to take print outs.

 On the day of your visit, just show them the ticket in your email and walk in.